n3554/n3554/technical_specification/parallelism.2.execution.policies.md

-[*Note:* Because different parallel architectures may require idiosyncratic parameters for efficient execution, implementations of the Standard Library are encouraged to provide additional execution policies to those described in this Technical Specification as extensions. *-- end note*]
+[*Note:* Because different parallel architectures may require idiosyncratic parameters for efficient execution, implementations of the Standard Library should provide additional execution policies to those described in this Technical Specification as extensions. *-- end note*]

 ## Header `<experimental/execution_policy>` synopsis {#parallel.execpol.synop}